-Polling underway for final phase of J&K civic polls
+Fourth phase of J&K civic polls: 1.6% polling recorded in Srinagar till 10 am

-Srinagar, Oct 16: Polling in the fourth and final phase for the civic polls in Jammu and Kashmir is u derway.
+Srinagar, Oct 16: Polling in the fourth and final phase for the civic polls in Jammu and Kashmir is underway.
+As per latest reports, voter turnout recorded in Ganderbal and Srinagar was 6.4% and 1.6% till 10 am, respectively.

 While polling was originally scheduled to take place for 132 municipal wards, only 37 wards will now vote due to the boycott.